Categories

 Hymn

 During the hymn, a collection of money is made.
-You can donate online by tapping the Support Us button in the bottom right.
+You can donate online by tapping the Support Us button at the bottom of the page.

 1. Soul of my Saviour, sanctify my breast,